ChimeneBlokesch/ModelRailwayPyGame/2D/README.md

 # Model Railway 2D

 ## How to Play
+1. Install the packages using pip ([requirements.txt](../requirements.txt)) or conda ([environment.yml](../environment.yml)).
-Run `python main.py` in the terminal.
+2. Run `python main.py` in the terminal.
+3. Click on the line to select the command line.

-The command line is shown at the top of the window.
+4. Type commands while the command line is selected, use enter to execute the command.

 ## Commands
 The available commands have the following format.
 The variables are described as `<variable_name>`.